Axway/amplify-central/content/en/docs/amplify_relnotes/20220909_marketplace.md

 ### Business insights

+The following enhancements and bug fixes are available in this release.

+#### Feature updates for Business insights.

+* **Subscriptions** - API Providers can now see the usage and quota compliance of subscriptions to their APIs by different consuming teams.

+#### Bug fixes for Business insights

-There are no enhancements and bug fixes in this release.
+There are no bug fixes available in this release.

+#### Known issues for Business insights

+There are no known limitations in this release.

 ## Consumer experience